To perform a technical review of drill pipe failure.

 - Four COMET factors and nine associated root causes identified, from which 10 recommendations for improvement were made

 - Completed report used in discussions between LR’s client and a contractor.

 An upstream oil and gas exploration, development and production company asked Lloyd’s Register Group Limited (LR) to perform a technical review of a drill pipe failure in the Middle East.
 The failure, which occurred during an offshore drilling operation on a platform development well, caused approximately 24 days of non-productive time with a lost bottom hole assembly and associated recovery costs.

 LR were tasked with finding the root causes and defining corrective and preventative actions for future operations.
 Travel and logistical concerns meant the investigation would be restricted to a desktop review using information recovered remotely.

-The LR investigation team took the decision to use STC Insiso's incident investigation, root cause analysis (RCA) and prevention methodology, COMET.
+The LR investigation team took the decision to use STC INSISO's incident investigation, root cause analysis (RCA) and prevention methodology, COMET.
 One of COMET’s earliest supporters, LR rigorously tested the process before adopting it globally in 2016.
-STC Insiso also seconded a senior investigator to support the subsequent RCA.
+STC INSISO also seconded a senior investigator to support the subsequent root cause analysis.